Research Drives Discovery

 A computer screen showing multiple people participating in a zoom event

-A woman participating in a zoom event
+A woman sitting at a desk participating in a zoom event